My counseling services since 1988 offer my best with adults and older teens needing help with:

 I am also a trained Spiritual Director, and my talent is in integrating contemplation, prayer and theological/spiritual reflection into clinically sound therapy.
 I can assist you in exploring your prayer life, feelings and beliefs about God and the Sacred, and in trusting God’s help while doing your personal work.
 I am well-versed in Catholic and Jewish traditions and also see people of mainstream Protestant traditions.
 (I do not wish to ignore or marginalize the Muslim experience of the Divine, but I do not feel equipped yet to see clients in the Muslim community.)
 Fundamentalist believers will find me helpful if they are encountering God in ways that no longer “fit” and are finding themselves urged into further “stages” or stations of faith.

-All people have inherent dignity but transgendered people are either closeted or frequent victims of hate and ignorance.
-Having a loved one who made a gender transition, and having served over 600 transgender clients by now, I understand the needs of transgendered people and their families.
-I offer individual, family, spiritual and transition guidance and consultation to therapists according to the newest, 7th Version (2011) Standards of Care of the World Professional Association for Transgender Health (WPATH, formerly the Harry Benjamin Gender Dysphoria Association), of which I am a member.
+All people have inherent dignity but transgender people are either forced into closets or are frequent victims of hate and ignorance.
+Having a loved one who made a gender transition, and having served thousands of transgender clients since 1994, I understand the needs of transgender people and their families.
+I offer individual, family, spiritual and transition guidance and consultation to therapists according to the latest (7th Version, 2011) Standards of Care of the World Professional Association for Transgender Health (WPATH), of which I am a member.
 My article advocating for trans-affirming spiritual care appears in Presence: An International Journal of Spiritual Direction.
 It is titled Living in the Image of God: Spiritual Direction with Transgender People, in the December, 2013 issue.

 For more information on transgender care, please visit my site and blog dedicated to my work with transgender people, www.transgenderspiritcounseling.com